top of page

 Understanding the VAT Refund System for Foreign Businesses

-The VAT refund process for foreign businesses is conducted through direct claims to tax offices, rather than through VAT returns.
+The VAT refund process for foreign businesses is conducted through direct claims to Tax Administration, rather than through VAT returns.
 To obtain the refund, the foreign company must appoint a VAT agent who will handle all the necessary tasks, receive the funds into their account, and then transfer the money to the foreign company.

 Confirming Your Eligibility for a VAT Refund

 To maximize your VAT refunds, you first need to know if you are eligible.
-Generally, foreign businesses can reclaim VAT if they meet specific criteria:
+Generally, foreign businesses can reclaim VAT if they meet following criteria:

-• purchases or imports goods, or receives services for the purpose of carrying out an activity that the foreign taxpayer carries out abroad, provided that the foreign taxpayer would be entitled to a deduction of input tax on that activity if it were carried out in Bosnia and Herzegovina;.
+• buys or imports goods, or obtains services to conduct an activity performed by the foreign taxpayer overseas, as long as the foreign taxpayer would qualify for an input tax deduction on that activity if it were conducted in Bosnia and Herzegovina;

-• during the period in which the right to a refund of input tax is recognized, does not carry out a supply of goods and services that would be considered a supply carried out in Bosnia and Herzegovina, except:.
+• during the period in which the right to a refund of input tax is recognized, does not engage in supplying goods and services that would be deemed as supply made in Bosnia and Herzegovina, except:

 A Practical Walkthrough of the Application Process